Low-Rank Tucker Approximation of a Tensor From Streaming Data: Algorithms for Tucker approximation

 \subsection{Low-Rank Approximation}

-Now we explain how to construct a Tucker decomposition of $\T{X}$ with target Tucker rank $\mathbf{k}$ from the factor and core sketches.
+Now we explain how to construct a Tucker decomposition of $\T{X}$ with target multilinear rank $\mathbf{k}$ from the factor and core sketches.

 We first present a simple two-pass algorithm, \cref{alg:two_pass_low_rank_appro}, that uses only the factor sketches by projecting the unfolded matrix of original tensor $\T{X}$ to the column space of each factor sketch.
+(Notice that \cref{alg:two_pass_low_rank_appro} does not use the core sketch, so the core sketch parameter $\V{s}$ of the Tucker sketch is set to 0.)

 To project to the column space of each factor matrix, we calculate the QR decomposition of each factor sketch:

 where $\mathbf{Q}_n \in \mathbb{R}^{I_n \times k_n}$ has orthonormal columns and $\mathbf{R}_n \in \mathbb{R}^{k_n\times k_n}$ is upper triangular.
 Consider the tensor approximation